 Tracking data and creating meaningful patterns from it that inform future marketing endeavors.
 The data can come from website traffic, conversions, social media, etc.

 Repeating income for one calendar year.
 It’s often subscription-based revenue.
 You may see it referred to as ARR.

 Artificial Intelligence (AI)

-A computer, machine, or software system or process that has the ability to mimic human intellect.
-AI programs can display image perception, reasoning and voice recognition.
+A computer, machine, or software system or process that has the ability to mimic human intellect and learns from input.
+AI programs can display image perception, reasoning, and voice recognition.